rgrannell1/jCheck/README.md

 Finally, jCheck is at present lousy at testing polyadic functions. jCheck filters parametres bound to random-variables with a single predicate, rather than a predicate for each parametre.
-This makes it take much longer to functions with more than one parametre, assumming your predicate is fairly picky.
+This makes it take much longer to pick test-cases for functions with more than one parametre, assumming your predicate is fairly picky.

-## License
+## License.

 jCheck is released under the MIT licence.